-What inspired you to work in this field?
+What inspired you to work in the journalist field?

 I wanted to work in a creative industry.
 When I moved to New York in the nineties fashion seemed like the right fit.
 I guess I loved the fantasy of it all.
 I’m a Piscean and a bit of a dreamer which I think has helped.
 In this business the more you think outside the box, the better.